Ewan Christian: Styles

 Though the Early English style was Christian's favourite he was not restricted to it.
 Many of his original churches and church restorations display beautiful window tracery in other styles of Gothic architecture.
 An excellent example of his Decorated Gothic work can be seen at St John's Church, Kenilworth in Warwickshire built in 1851–52, using rough cut red sandstone for the body of the church with ashlar dressings and displaying a fine south-west steeple with a broach spire.
 Typically the interior is open and spacious with little division between nave and chancel.
-Other churches by Christian in the Decorated style include the prominently sited Christ Church, Forest Hill (1852–1862) in the London Borough of Lewisham, built in Kentish Ragstone with an impressive tower and spire of 1885, and the charming St Paul's Church, Swanley in Kent completed in 1861 with a west tower added 1862–1865 which is built of rubble stone with bands of red and yellow brick and topped by shingled pyramidal spire.
+Other churches by Christian in the Decorated style include the prominently sited Christ Church, Forest Hill (1852–1862) in the London Borough of Lewisham, built in Kentish Ragstone with an impressive tower and spire of 1885, and the charming St Paul's Church, Swanley Village in Kent completed in 1861 with a west tower added 1862–1865 which is built of rubble stone with bands of red and yellow brick and topped by shingled pyramidal spire.